-Create a new package ×
+Create a new pack kage ×

-☆ Create a new package
+±0± Create a new package

-○ Create new package
+O Create new package

-Import from drl file
+© Import from drl file

-DRL file to import Gancel Browse
+DRL file to import Import Cancel

-Note:

-Importing a package from an existing DRL will create the package in the BRMS if it does not already exist.
+Any new rules cre uge from an existing DRL will create the package in the BRMS if it does not already exist.
 If it does exist, any new rules found will be merged into the package.

-Any new rules created will not have any categories assigned initially, but rules and functions will be stored individually (ie normalised).
-Queries, imports etc will show up in the package configure ation.

-Any DSLs or models required by the imported package will need to be uploaded separately.
+Nated will not have any categories assigned initially, but rules and functions will be stored individually (ie normalised).
+Queries, imports etc will show up in the package configue lels required by the imported package will need to be uploaded separately. ration.